AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU discusses increase of MRLs for fenazaquin on tomatoes, sweet peppers, and eggplants
+EU increases MRLs for fenazaquin on tomatoes, sweet peppers, and eggplants

-Draft Commission Regulation as regards maximum residue levels for cyflufenamid, fenazaquin and nicotine in or on certain products
+Commission Regulation (EU) 2026/742 as regards maximum residue levels for cyflufenamid, fenazaquin and nicotine in or on certain products

 What is changing and why?

-The European Union (EU) proposes to increase the maximum residue level (MRL) for fenazaquin on sweet peppers/bell peppers, tomatoes, and aubergines/eggplants, following a request for modification of the existing MRLs.
-An evaluation by the European Food Safety Authority has concluded that the proposed MRLs are safe for consumers.
+The European Union (EU) has increased the maximum residue level (MRL) for fenazaquin on sweet peppers/bell peppers, tomatoes, and aubergines/eggplants, following a request for modification of the existing MRLs.
+An evaluation by the European Food Safety Authority has concluded that the new MRLs are safe for consumers.

 Timeline